daniel-koehn/BIRGIT/README.md

 # BIRGIT
 Pre- and Postprocessing tools for full waveform inversion (FWI) field data applications written in Matlab, Python and shell scripts.
-Since 2013 we developed a collection of codes for field data preprocessing for SH-FWI.
+Since 2013 we developed a collection of codes for field data preprocessing for SH-FWI using the [DENISE FWI code](https://github.com/daniel-koehn/DENISE-Black-Edition).
 These consist of

 - Seismic Unix shell scripts to distribute seismic data from a single SU file to multiple SU files for each shot